-In early June CSOFT International released a new tool designed to help both website hosts and viewers to accurately and efficiently express and understand terms online.
+In early June CSOFT International released a new terminology management system designed to help both website hosts and viewers to accurately and efficiently express and understand terms online.
 Providing instantaneous access to TermWiki’s massive and ever-growing database, TermWiki Widget has answered the prayers of one avid terminologist and TermWiki user in particular.
 Below, Maria Pia Montoro shares with us her views on online terminology management and collaboration, and just how TermWiki Widget has made it all easier.

 How do you mainly use TermWiki?

-Maria: Recently, I have been using TermWiki to create glossaries and share my terminology.
+Maria: Recently, I have been using TermWiki to create glossaries and share my terminology management system tips.
 I like being able to receive comments from people who collaborated with me.
 I also wanted to have my glossary visible on my blog to share, and as I said in my email, there was previously no easy way for me to do this.
 That’s why I asked TermWiki, which at the time seemed like the only platform that could provide me with a solution.
 Turns out you guys were already in the process of creating such a tool!
 I think this is really what the world needs: to improve the sharing of terminology.

 It’s funny that you sent the email when you did because, as you said, we were actually in the process of creating the TermWiki Widget at the time, and your email just encouraged us to work harder because we could see that there was a demand for this widget.